genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-pending-approval.md

 Events submitted with a "REQUIRES_APPROVAL" flag set to true are validated as usual (i.e. the onValidate method is run) and, if the validation is successful, the “delayed” event is stored in the APPROVAL table in a json format.

-Assuming the event is inserting, updating or deleting a target database record, it is possible to have have multiple APPROVAL records associated to a single database entity.
+Assuming the event is inserting, updating or deleting a target database record, it is possible to have multiple APPROVAL records associated with a single database entity.
 Use the event `onValidate` method to check for pre-existing approvals against the entities related to the event if you need to ensure there is only one pending approval per record.

 The validate method can also be used to determine if the incoming event needs approval e.g. checking if a particular field has been amended, or checking the tier on an incoming EVENT_ADD_CLIENT.
 If it does, then you can add the REQUIRES_APPROVAL flag to the event message.

 The APPROVAL record is keyed on an auto-generated APPROVAL_ID and does not have a direct link to the original record.
-You have to create a link by adding “approval entity” details to the payload returned on an event ack in the "onValidate" method.
+You have to create a link by adding “approval entity” details to the payload returned on an event ack in the `onValidate` method.
 These details include the ENTITY_TABLE and ENTITY_KEY.
-This allows the developer to decide how to identify the original record (e.g. creating a compound key in the case of multi-field keys).
-When the approval entity details are provided, the platform creates a record in the APPROVAL_ENTITY table and populates it with the provided details, and the APPROVAL_ID of the APPROVAL record.
-There is also an APPROVAL_ENTITY_COUNTER which is populated by the AUTH_CONSOLIDATOR process by default and can be handy in order to easily know how many approvals are pending for a given entity.
+This allows you to decide how to identify the original record (e.g. creating a compound key in the case of multi-field keys).
+When the approval entity details are provided, the platform creates a record in the APPROVAL_ENTITY table and populates it with the details provided, and the APPROVAL_ID of the APPROVAL record.
+There is also an APPROVAL_ENTITY_COUNTER, which is populated by the AUTH_CONSOLIDATOR process by default; this can be handy in order to easily know how many approvals are pending for a given entity.

 ```kotlin